 To answer this question, let us compare these two products across different attributes.

-Fortunately, you don’t have to take any such pain, regardless of whether you choose Velop or Orbi.
-Both these routers are aesthetically designed and they add to your decor.
+Fortunately, you don’t have to take any such pain, regardless of whether you choose the Velop or Orbi.
+Both of these routers are aesthetically designed and they add to your decor.

 When it comes to ports, Velop has two Ethernet ports on the bottom side at the back.
 You can find them next to the power jack and a reset button.